cloudsolver/aws-saa/atoms/ElastiCache.md

 ## Summary
-A managed Redis or Memcached service.
+A managed Redis or Memcached service. #AWSService

 ## ElastiCache Detail
-- ElastiCache is a managed Redis or Memcached #AWSService
 - In-memory databases with high performance and low latency. #performant
 - Reduce load off of databases for read-intensive workloads. #OperationallyExcellent
 - Requires application code changes to use the cache.